 Under the terms of the Company's approved Stock Option Plan (ESOP) the Board of Directors of the Company may, from time to time, in its discretion, and in accordance with the Exchange requirements, grant to directors, officers, employees and consultants of the Company options to purchase common shares, provided that the number of common shares reserved for issuance, together with those to be issued pursuant to options previously granted, does not exceed 10% of the issued and outstanding common shares at the time of the grant.
 In addition, the number of shares which may be reserved for issuance to any one individual may not exceed 5% of the issued shares on a yearly basis, or 2% if the optionee is engaged in investor relations activities or is a consultant.
-Under Exchange policy, all such rolling stock option plans which set the number of common shares must be approved and ratified by shareholders on an annual basis.
-There are currently 107,662,269 (2020 - 77,148,269) common shares outstanding, which means that up to 10,766,227 (2020 - 7,714,827) of the Company's common shares could be reserved for issuance upon the exercise of stock options.
+Under Exchange policy, all such rolling stock option plans which set the number of common shares issuable under the plan at a maximum of 10% of the issued and outstanding common shares must be approved and ratified by shareholders on an annual basis.
+There are currently 115,498,633 (2020 - 102,588,269) common shares outstanding, which means that up to 11,549,863 (2020 - 10,258,827) of the Company's common shares could be reserved for issuance upon the exercise of stock options.